connorgillespie/Seeker/README.md

 For example, if you were wishing to search for a file within the C directory, you would enter the following.
 > C:/

+Additionally, if you were wishing to search the Linux home directory, you would enter the following.
+> /home

 *Note the script will automatically search all subdirectories within the inputted path.*